BleekerLab/snakemake_rnaseq/README.md

 # Description

-A snakemake pipeline for the analysis of RNA-seq data.
-It processes RNA-seq fastq files and delivers a raw and a normalised count tables.
+A Snakemake pipeline for the analysis of _messenger_ RNA-seq data.
+It processes mRNA-seq fastq files and delivers one raw and one normalised count tables.
+It can process single or paired-end data and is mostly suited for Illumina sequencing data.

 ## Aim
 To align, count and normalize counts using single or paired-end Illumina RNA-seq data.